Brandon Crawford Player Props: Giants vs. Reds

-The San Francisco Giants, including Brandon Crawford (.121 batting average in his past 10 games), battle starting pitcher Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Monday at 7:10 PM ET.
+Brandon Crawford -- .121 average over his past 10 games -- will be in action for the San Francisco Giants versus the Cincinnati Reds, with Luke Weaver on the mound, on July 18 at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Pirates.
+In his most recent game he had a hitless showing (0-for-5) against the Pirates.

 Brandon Crawford Game Info & Props vs. the Reds